top of page

 Kent Messer

-Kent Messer is the S. Hallock du Pont Professor of Applied Economics and the director of the Center for Experimental & Applied Economics at the University of Delaware.
-He also co-directs the Center for Behavioral and Experimental Agri-Environmental Research (CBEAR), a USDA Center of Excellence.
-Messer received a BA from Grinnell College, a MS from the University of Michigan, and a PhD from Cornell University.
+Kent Messer is the S. Hallock du Pont Professor of Applied Economics at the University of Delaware.
+He co-founded and co-directed the Center for Behavioral and Experimental Agri-Environmental Research (CBEAR), with Paul Ferraro in 2014.
+Messer continues to serve as Director of CBEAR.
+Messer received his BA from Grinnell College, his MS from the University of Michigan, and his PhD from Cornell University.
 Messer’s research interests include the behavioral response to food risks and the interface between agriculture and the environment.
-He had published over 110 publications, served as editor of the Agricultural and Resource Economics Review and an Associate Editor for the American Journal of Agricultural Economics.
-Messer has been an investigator of interdisciplinary proposals worth over $72 million from numerous sources including NSF, EPA, NOAA, and USDA.
-His recent book is The Science of Strategic Conservation: Protecting More with Less published by Cambridge University Press.
+He had published over 130 publications, served as editor of the Agricultural and Resource Economics Review, and was an Associate Editor for the American Journal of Agricultural Economics.
+Messer has been an investigator of interdisciplinary proposals worth over $83 million from numerous sources, including NSF, EPA, NOAA, and USDA.

 Screen-Shot-2021-03-29-at-4.25.33-PM-e1617049636769-250x250.webp